People

 Richard Turcotte

-Richard (Rick) Turcotte is the forest health group leader with the USDA Forest Service,
+Dr. Richard (Rick) Turcotte is the forest health group leader with the USDA Forest Service,

 State and Private Forestry in Morgantown WV.
 His work focuses on forest health protection